Steam Trains, Whitby

 STEAM TRAIN: Goathland station is possibly the best place to catch a steam train anywhere in the UK.
 Standing on the platform, you’ll hear the train approaching before you can see it.
 The steep incline on the approach to the station means the steam train is working at full-power, creating a truly spectacular scene as the engine puffs and roars up the hill.
 Once at the station, you’ll board the train and take a seat for the relaxing, charming journey through the valleys and woodland of the North York Moors.
 Enjoy the views out of the window and perhaps a drink from the on-board bar (if available) as the train twists and turns through the Moors, often passing another steam train at Levisham station at the mid-point of the journey.

-BACK TO YORK: The journey from Helmsley to York is the final part of the tour as we travel across the Yorkshire countryside and back to our starting point.
-The journey takes us past Byland Abbey and continues to offer some wonderful scenery.
+BACK TO YORK: The journey back to York is the final part of the tour as we travel across the Yorkshire countryside and back to our starting point.

 Your tour will begin with collection from your hotel between 8:30am and 8:45 am (confirmed the day before the tour) where you meet your guide for the day and board the spacious, air-conditioned minivan.
 Leaving York, you travel through the North Yorkshire countryside and up to the market town of Helmsley, where you have the chance to explore at leisure and enjoy a cup of tea or coffee in a local café.